svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ## Roles in the Research Community

 The Research Community is made up of actors who will have an identity created for them on the blockchain to which they may hold the key to.
-As users submit reputable actions on the platform, their grade reflected on the blockchain will increase over time and give them more "power" in the Svandis process and consensus.
+As users submit reputable actions on the platform, their level reflected on the blockchain will increase over time and give them more "power" in the Svandis process and consensus.
 The system is designed to ensure top contributing users can move up the ranks and learn more about cryptocurrency, while spam accounts will have a difficult time making an impact on the truthful nature of the solution.

-The current plan for the research community involves various grades, achieved through research actions as well as submission of KYC and Social Media authentication.
+The current plan for the research community involves various levels, achieved through research actions as well as submission of KYC and Social Media authentication.
 The model for this is as shown below, note this is presentation is a living document and is subject to change as we balance the business requirements for the Svandis organization and the role of consensus in the Research Community.

 | Level | Granted Priviledge | "Svandis Power" |
 | ------ | :------------------------: | -----------:|